Bartles & Jaymes: In popular culture

 Indie folk band The Mountain Goats reference Bartles & Jaymes on the song "You or Your Memory" from their 2005 album The Sunset Tree.

 The Lonely Island references Bartles & Jaymes on the song "3-Way (The Golden Rule)" from their 2013 album The Wack Album.

 Band of Horses reference Bartles & Jaymes on the song "Neighbor" from their 2010 album Infinite Arms.

 Indie singer-songwriter Mark Kozelek references Bartles & Jaymes on the song "My Love for You is Undying" from his 2018 self-titled album.

-In the 2008 film “the Hottie and the Nottie,” the character June Phigg is shown drinking Bartles & Jaymes wine coolers.
+In the 2008 film The Hottie and the Nottie, the character June Phigg is shown drinking Bartles & Jaymes wine coolers.

 Rapper Spice 1 references Bartles & Jaymes in the song "187 Proof" from his 1992 self-titled album Spice 1.

-Weird Paul Petroskey references Bartles and Jaymes in the song "Wine Coolers" from his 2006 album "Medically Necessary" and 2012 album "25 Years of Lo-Fi".
+Weird Paul Petroskey references Bartles & Jaymes in the song "Wine Coolers" from his 2006 album Medically Necessary and 2012 album 25 Years of Lo-Fi.

-Joshilyn Jackson’s 2021 psychothriller novel “Mother May I” references Bartles & Jaymes wine coolers (pg 126), describing them as “sticky-sweet.”
+Joshilyn Jackson’s 2021 psychothriller novel Mother May I references Bartles & Jaymes wine coolers (pg 126), describing them as “sticky-sweet.”

-John C. McGinley's (Doctor Cox) character in Scrubs make a reference to it in one of his rants towards Zach Braff's (J.D.) character.
+John C. McGinley's character (Doctor Cox) in Scrubs makes a reference to it in one of his rants towards Zach Braff's character (J.D.).